radius-project/blog/radblog/content/posts/2025/radius-resource-types-ai/index.md

 {{< image src="images/developer-interface.png" alt="Screenshot of developer interface in VSCode" width="70%">}}

-Behind this interface, we have implemented recipes for both Azure OpenAI and AWS Bedrock that handle the complexity of service provisioning, authentication, and configuration management.
+Behind this interface, we have implemented Recipes for both Azure OpenAI and AWS Bedrock that handle the complexity of service provisioning, authentication, and configuration management.

 <insert Recipes diagram that shows portability>